sixfeetup/2025_AIFD7_BattleOfTheBots/slides.md

 >
 > -- [Github AI in Software Survey](More than 97% of respondents reported having used AI coding tools at work at some point)

+---

+# Why This Matters

+- AI coding assistants are transforming how we build software
+- Choosing the right tool can mean the difference between frustration and flow
+- Let’s find out which one delivers for real-world developers!

+---

 # The Contenders {data-background="images/3.png"}